bernhardAxonIvy/doc/source/engine-guide/integration/axonivy-cluster.rst

 all request of the same http session to the same node (sticky sessions).
 To support this requirement, each Axon.ivy Engine Enterprise Edition node will add a special identifier called jvm route to the http session identifier.
-The jvm route identifier is calculated from the host name and the :ref:`Local Cluster Node Identifier <tool-reference-engine-config-ui-cluster>`.
-The **route** attribute configured on a node worker must be equal with the jvm route of the
+The jvm route identifier is calculated from the *host name* and the *local cluster node identifier*.
+The **route** attribute configured on a node worker must be equal with the jvm route of the node:
-node:

 .. code-block:: properties